anza-xyz/wallet-adapter/packages/ui/svelte-ui/README.md

 ### `WalletProvider`

-`WalletProvider` is a component used to initialize four wallet stores and add event listeners ...
+`WalletProvider` is a component used to initialize the wallet stores and add event listeners

 The four wallet stores: